 - Dry needles fall on the table.
 Sure, I want my kids to eat more green vegetables…but not pine needles!

-This year, I attempted another way to decorate our chandelier for Christmas…
+This year, I found a better way to decorate a chandelier for Christmas…

 Here is my easy way to decorate a chandelier for Christmas with the look of fresh greens:

 Purchase loose bunches of faux greenery for the craft store.

 Recently, I picked up these two bunches from Michael’s Craft store.
 They almost always have a sale going on and I happened to get mine at 50 percent off.
 While I am in line, I always check their website for any coupons.
 Usually, they have some kind of extra discount so it doesn’t hurt to check.

 Cut the bunches with wire cutters so you have several smaller bunches.

 As you can see in the photo above, I also taped up the ends. * Paranoid mom tip* – Sometimes when you cut the artificial branches, some of the wire sticks out on the ends.
 I didn’t want to cut myself or anyone else who might touch the ends of the greenery so I simply covered them with tape.

 Lay the branches on top of the chandelier and overlap the ends so the pieces look connected.

 Depending on your type of chandelier, you may or may not have to use something to keep the pieces in place.
 Luckily, I was able to tuck my greenery under each piece and wedge some under the parts of my chandelier.
 (Even my taped-up ends are hidden!)